Alex-Holzer/Code_Snippets/get_first_values.md

     return result_df

 from pyspark.sql import DataFrame from pyspark.sql.functions import input_file_name
 from typing import List, Optional

-def read_and_union_csv_files(folder_path: str, recursive: bool = False, file_extension: str = "csv", **kwargs) -> DataFrame:
+def get_combined_csv_dataframe(folder_path: str, recursive: bool = False, file_extension: str = "csv", **kwargs) -> DataFrame:
     """
-    Reads all CSV files from a specified folder in Databricks and combines them into a single DataFrame using unionByName.
+    Retrieves all CSV files from a specified folder in Databricks and combines them into a single DataFrame.

     This function is optimized for use in Databricks, utilizing dbutils for file listing and leveraging the pre-existing SparkSession.
-It's designed to handle large datasets and scale effectively.
+It retrieves CSV files, combines them using unionByName, and is designed to handle large datasets efficiently and scalably.

     Args:
         folder_path (str): The path to the folder containing CSV files.
 Can be a Databricks FileStore path or a mounted path.